juergenweb/FrontendForms/README.md

 ## Hooking
-Hooking is not really necessary in most cases, because you have so much configuration options to achieve your desired result.
+Hooking is not really necessary in most cases, because you have so much configuration options and public methods to achieve your desired result.
 Anyway, if there is a need for it, every method with 3 underscores is hookable.

 ### Hook example 1: Change the asterisk markup via a Hook